ManikLakhanpal/BlogWebApp/README.md

 # WebBlogApp

-A simple blog site created by Manik Lakhanpal, currently working on it!
+A simple blog site created by Manik Lakhanpal, currently a work in progress!
+Node packages used: axios (for API requests), fs (to read data.json), and express (to launch the site).

 ## Getting Started